Threshold of twilight

 Castiglione delle Stiviere, 12 October 2023

-The villa Casa di Arianna near Lake Garda in the form of a miniature palazzo with a rectangular marble living room with a cuspidated ceiling.
+The House of Ariadne near Lake Garda is in the form of a miniature palazzo, featuring a rectangular marble living room with a cuspidated ceiling.

 Calcata, 22 May 2023